amirhosseinf79/PiXel-Inteligence/README.md

 		- play Avengers EndGame
 		- etc...
 - ##### Send Message Engine
-	- Send any text message on telegram:
+	- Send any text message on telegram and whatsApp Desktop:
 		- send a message to john on telegram
 		- send a message on telegram
 		- send a message to john